Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Derivation of Power-Laws for Fluctuating Hydrodynamics on a Sphere

-For the autocorrelation function, these results predict two distinct regimes that will exhibit different power law scalings.
+We consider first the case when $R/L \gg 1$ and make the approximation The $\epsilon$ term includes the higher-order terms.
+We take $\ell\ll R/L$ so that the $\ell(\ell + 1)$ term does not play a significant role.
+We approximate the sum using integration to obtain In this notation, we set $\alpha = {\mu_m}/{RL}$.
+We also make the assumption that $t \ll \tau_r = {2RL}/{3\mu_m}$ so we can treat $\exp\left({-\frac{3}{2}\alpha t}\right) \approx 1$.
+In the case with $R/L \gg 1$ and $t \ll \tau_r = {2RL}/{3\mu_m}$, we have that In the case approximating with $R/L \gg 1$ followed by approximating with $\alpha = \mu_m/{RL} \gg 1$, we have that For the autocorrelation function, these results predict two distinct regimes that will exhibit different power law scalings.
 The first has power law $t^{-2}$ and the second with power law scaling $t^{-1}$.
 The $t^{-1}$ power law is consistent with prior studies of pure two dimensional fluid interfaces predicting similar results for the long-time tail and divergence of the diffusion coefficient~\cite{BedeauxMazur1974,AlderWainwright2D3DVelCor1970}.
 Integrating the velocity autocorrelation functions with appropriate truncations given particle size one could obtain effective particle diffusivities within the interface using the Green-Kubo relations~\cite{Kubo1957,Green1954,Reichl1998}.

 Given the coupling to the bulk surrounding fluid our fluctuating hydrodynamics have additional time-scales mediating these effects.
-It is interesting that even though some of our parameter regimes exhibit a $t^{-1}$ decay this in fact only perists for a finite amount of time and is eventually mitigated by our coupling to the bulk solvent fluid.
-Given that finite duration, our exhibited $t^{-1}$ decay would result in finite logrithmic terms in the diffusivity, which is consistent with Saffman-Delbr\"{u}ck theory which considers a similar regime~\cite{SaffmanDelbruck1975}.
+It is interesting that even though some of our parameter regimes exhibit a $t^{-1}$ decay this in fact only persists for a finite amount of time and is eventually mitigated by our coupling to the bulk solvent fluid.
+Given that finite duration, our exhibited $t^{-1}$ decay would result in finite logarithmic terms in the diffusivity, which is consistent with Saffman-Delbr\"{u}ck theory which considers a similar regime~\cite{SaffmanDelbruck1975}.
 Our fluctuating hydrodynamics not only capture the classical Saffman-Delbr\"{u}ck results but also extend this to include geometric contributions from the spherical shape and other additional time-scales in regimes where the interfacial hydrodynamics and coupling to the bulk fluid could differ significantly.
 Further extensions could also be made to include the temporal dynamics of the bulk solvent fluid.